DallanQ/everdell_3/Manual.md

 - Tan Traveler: Activates once immediately when played.
 It never activates again.

+> The Tan Travel symbol looks like a bindle.

 - Green Production: Activates once immediately when played, and once during the Prepare for Season actions in spring and autumn.

+> The Green Production symbol resembles a miniature plant.

 - Red Destination: Activates when a worker is placed on it.
 Cards with the symbol may be visited by opponents.

+> The Red Destination symbol bears a resemblance to a paw print.

 - Blue Governance: Grants you bonuses after playing certain card types, and offers different ways to play cards for a discount.

+> The Blue Governance symbol looks like a scroll.

 - Purple Prosperity: Worth the base points and the listed bonus points at the end of the game.

+> The Purple Prosperity symbol looks like a flower.

 #### Drawing Cards (page 10)